-Minnesota has approximately 60 employees that travel in-state for MCSAP eligible training, for up to 4 nights at a time.
+Minnesota has approximately 65 employees that travel in-state for MCSAP eligible training, for anywhere between 3-15 nights a year.
 In the last year, Minnesota has booked 148 hotel reservations for MCSAP eligible training events.

-The hotel rate is currently \$77.09 dollars a night.
+The hotel rate is currently \$77.09 - \$102 dollars a night.
 Per their union contracts, our employees are allowed to seek reimbursement for meals when they travel outside of their assigned work area.
 Uniformed Troopers currently have their reimbursement rate set at \$36 per day.
 Our civilian CVIs and Supervisors have their meal reimbursement rate also at \$36 per day.
 Most meetings and training sessions are not planned out far in advance, therefore the 44,000 dollars budgeted for Minnesota's in-state travel is based off historical data.
 We can't provide any specific, detailed information regarding this area of travel as things are not planned that far out in advance.